 Enhance Your Major with a Business Minor or Certificate

 Minors are a great way to use electives in an intentional and targeted manner to enhance your skills and abilities.
-You will need to formally declare your CBA minor by meeting with a CBA adviser during walk-in appointment hours.
+You will need to formally declare your CoB minor by meeting with a CoB adviser during walk-in appointment hours.
 Most minors require 15-18 credit hours.
 You can complete a minor only if you are pursuing a four-year degree.

 - Database Marketing

 - International Business

 Because business skills enhance and further any discipline, the CoB offers a variety of minors for any major:

 - Business Essentials for Engineering Majors